texttest/storytext/readme.txt

         The full documentation is present at http://www.texttest.org/index.php?page=ui_testing What follows is just a brief summary.

         PyUseCase is a record/replay layer for Python GUIs.
-It consists of three modules: usecase.py, which is a generic framework for all Python GUIs (or even non-GUI programs), gtkusecase.py, which handles record and replay for PyGTK GUIs, and gtklogger.py, which produces an automatic "gui log" in a PyGTK GUI.
-See www.pygtk.org for more info on PyGTK, see the above page for more details of this.
+It currently has extensive support for PyGTK GUIs and fairly basic support for Tkinter GUIs.
+Besides providing a mechanism for record and playing back UI interaction, it also generates a log of the UI appearance.
+On UNIX-based systems it can also be useful on console programs to record and simulate signals received by the process.

         The aim is only to simulate the interactive actions of a user, not to verify correctness of a program as such.
 The log produced should form a good basis for textual testing though, using a tool like